 The new collection goes by the name ‘GYPSEA’.
 Giulia transformed the Maltese coin to be the protagonist of her collection, by using it in print.
 Each piece also contained the Isle&Aqua signature satin elastic with rose-gold hardware.
 The models presented themselves in her collection, looking somewhat between a mermaid and a gypsy.
 The items they wore from the collection had beautiful colours and the swimwear came in many different formats.

-It was truly an honour to witness first hand the creations by an international designer who has been in the fashion industry since 1981.
-Agatha began in Madrid and now her work is seen in over 140 countries round the world.
-Some of which are Spain, Italy, France, USA, Colombia, Puerto Rico, Santo Domingo and in cities such as Moscow, Bucharest, New York, Paris and Tokyo.
+It was truly an honour to witness firsthand the creations of an international designer who has been in the fashion industry since 1981.
+Agatha began in Madrid and now her work is seen in over 140 countries around the world.
+Some of which are Spain, Italy, France, USA, Colombia, Puerto Rico, Santo Domingo, and cities such as Moscow, Bucharest, New York, Paris and Tokyo.

 Marco Parascandalo, a local designer who has first taken part in Malta Fashion Week back in 2014.
 This young designer has been growing with every day and is well known for his streetwear items, giving most attention towards the comfort and durability of his pieces.
 As a designer, his collection reflects aspects of the local issues within society, such as politics and the environment.
 You may notice how each of Marco’s items brings out a certain personalized feel.

 Parascandalo collection at the Malta Fashion Week 2018 had a great balance for both men and women.
 Since he first began his designs for men, today his items are equally available for both men and women.
 The makeup was done by Jennifer Dimech and her team and the hair by Lee Grixti and his team of hairstylists.